 We allow pick ups at 7-1/2 weeks.
 We encourage up to eight weeks but we also have to consider your availability for travel, weather conditions for shipping and situations that come up that we will try to accommodate if possible.

 If planning on having your puppy transported, we need destination location and date options as far out as possible but no later than week five.
 I take care of airline reservations if the puppy is shipping air cargo or by ground transport and I assure you we have never had a problem with the condition of the puppies when they arrive be it a quick direct flight or 18 hours to Puerto Rico, the wilds of interior Alaska, or a long drive with a dog ground transport.

-If transportation is required, full payment for the puppy is due at week 6.
+If transportation is required, full payment for the puppy is due at week 7.
 Finding the best flight takes time and the airlines are great to work with.
 There is quite a bit of paperwork, photos, and good communication between myself and the new owners, plus purchasing the airline-approved travel crate and accessories, and finally transporting the puppy to the airport for arrival 2 1/2 hours before departure to meet airline regulations.
-Payment for travel is due one week prior to departure.
+Payment for travel (based on airline estimate, will bill for actual cost at time of shipment with adjustments made either a refund if less or request for the difference prior to take off) is due one week prior to departure.
 One good thing about air cargo is that the dates can be changed at no additional fee.
 This is to accommodate weather and other issues that make a change necessary at both ends.

 I will provide current health records, information on the food and various needs your pup will need from day one, and I'm happy to answer any questions and concerns you might have.